Aboriginal and Torres Strait Islander Health Worker and Practitioner Excellence Awards

 About the awards

-Aboriginal Health Workers and Aboriginal Health Practitioners are the essential conduit between traditional and western health services.
-They are critical to closing the health gap by delivering culturally safe, holistic and client focused care in often challenging circumstances and locations.
+Aboriginal and Torres Strait Islander Health Workers and Practitioners are the essential conduit between traditional and western health services.
+As agents of change they are critical to closing the health gap by delivering culturally safe, holistic and client focused care in often challenging circumstances and locations.

-The awards are an opportunity to showcase outstanding members of these professional groups, recognising and acknowledging the significant contribution they make to their families, communities and to the NT healthcare system.
+These awards are an opportunity to showcase outstanding members of these professional groups while acknowledging the significant contribution they make to their families, communities and the health care system across the Northern Territory.

 Student Award - Advanced Studies